Kalispell Market Report: Land – October 2023

-This report covers the residential land market in Kalispell Montana as of the end of October 2022.
-Land sales continue to remain low and available inventory continues to increase.
-The residential land market in Kalispell has slowed from the robustness of the last few years.
+This report covers the residential land market in Kalispell Montana as of the end of October 2023.
+The number of parcels under contract decreased while monthly sales and active listings increased.
+The residential land market remains a buyers market.

 Five or more acres